chiranjeev-chabbi/n-body-gravitational-simulation/README.md

 (\mathbf r_i-\mathbf r_j)
 $$

-The complexity comes from **the number of interactions**, not from changing the fundamental law.
+The complexity comes from **the number of interactions**, and not from changing the fundamental law.

 An N-body simulation is therefore an experiment in emergence:

 > **How can complicated collective behaviour emerge from nothing more than simple pairwise interactions?**

-That is the central idea behind this project.
+That is the central idea behind this simulation.

 ---

 #  Initial Fluctuations:

 The simulation begins with particles distributed via a normal distribution around an origin.
 This represents a highly overdense region of the early universe.
-Because the particles possess random initial velocities (thermal motion), they do not instantly collapse into a singular point, mimicking the kinetic pressure of the early cosmos.
+Because the particles possess random initial positions and velocities (thermal motion), they do not instantly collapse into a singular point, mimicking the kinetic pressure of the early cosmos.
 Consider (N) particles with positions

 $$